 The key purchases for consistent makeup users like foundation or concealer involve experimentation and so have traditionally been bought in-store.
 Online instead serves mostly as a replenishment channel in the beauty industry once a customer knows what they want.
 In fact, for female teens, a demographic that spends more time online than almost any other, 90% prefer to make beauty experimentation purchases in-store rather than online.

-However, companies like Il Makiage are using technology to match users with the right shade of these products, making it easier for consumers to find their perfect match.
+However, companies like Il Makiage are capitalizing on merging technology trends with the latest makeup trends to match users with the right shade of these products, making it easier to find a perfect match.

-While makeup is strongly associated with femininity, there's an ongoing cultural shift where male consumers are increasingly buying beauty products.
-It was only a few years ago when men's moisturizer was looked upon as taboo — now there are dozens of men's skincare brands.
+While makeup is strongly associated with femininity, there's an ongoing cosmetics trend where male consumers are increasingly buying makeup products.
+The shift started in skincare: it was only a few years ago when men's moisturizer was looked upon as taboo, yet now there are dozens of men's skincare brands.

-In contrast to women's products, marketing for male cosmetics mainly focuses on utility.
+In contrast to women's makeup, marketing for men's makeup mainly focuses on utility.
 A product description on a male cosmetics site reads, "Your eyes tell a story.
 Don't tell a tired one.
 Use our Wake Up Eye Stick with Caffeine to help de-puff the bags under your eyes."

 These brands also push back against the stigma by using models with highly masculine features - thick beards and defined facial features.
 They also typically use masculine branding, black and red colors alongside bold and all caps text.

 Over 40 million Americans now work hybrid jobs, doubling from 20 million in 2019.
 This increased flexibility has fueled a surge in international travel, as more people balance office commutes, remote work, and on-the-go lifestyles.
-As a result, makeup bags, vanity cases, and beauty storage solutions have become essential for maintaining beauty routines.
-Consumers prioritize compact and waterproof designs with organized compartments.
+As a result, organization on the go is becoming key for personal belongings.

 Consumers are increasingly able to avoid embarrassment.
 We can now get drugs online without facing a doctor, work out online without being seen in the gym, and ask someone out online without leaving our house.